Approximation systems: Definition and first examples

-We conclude that the pair $\big(\{a_i\}_{i=0}^n,\{f_i\}_{i=0}^{n-1}\big)$ is an approximation system of order~$n$ for $g^{[n]}$ in the basepoint $x_0$.
-In view of approximation theorems to be given later in this paper, the functions $g^{[n]}$, as $n$ gets bigger, often turn out to be good approximations for a function $g$ as in Definition \ref{1}.
-This motivates the following definition.
+It should be emphasized that, throughout the whole construction of $\fn^{[n]}$, we have not used any information about the sequence $\{\fn_i\}$, except from the information already contained in the components of $\app^r$.
+Hence these approximations are uniquely determined by $\app^r$ itself, and are thus independent of the sequence $\{\fn_i\}$.
+Nonetheless, in view of approximation theorems to be given later in this paper, when $\app^r$ is an AS for $\{\fn_i\}$, then the functions $\fn^{[n]}$ usually turn out to approximate the function $\fn$ as $n$ gets bigger.
+This motivates the following summarizing definition.

-\begin{definition} The AS $(\{a_i\}_{i=0}^r,\{f_i\}_{i=0}^{r-1})$ is called a {\em proper approximation system of order $n$} in the basepoint $x_0$ if condition \eqref{2} holds for the functions $g_i^{[n]}$ defined by \eqref{Approximation}.
-If it is a proper approximation system of every order $n<r+1$, we call it just a {\em proper approximation system} (or shortly PAS). \end{definition}
+\begin{definition} $\app^r$ is called a {\em proper approximation system for order $n$} if condition \eqref{2} holds at each step in the construction of the functions $\fn_i^{[n]}$ defined by \eqref{Approximation}.
+In that case, $\fn^{[n]}$ is called the $n$-th order approximation of $\app^r$.
+If $\app^r$ is a proper approximation system for every order $n<r+1$, we simply call it a {\em proper approximation system} (or shortly PAS). \end{definition}

-Because in many cases the basepoint of an AS either can be understood from context or has an abstract value $x_0$, we will usually not mention it in the following.
-In case of possible confusion we will write $g\colon(U,x_0)\rightarrow \C$ in order to emphasize that $x_0$ is the basepoint.
+\begin{remark} Given an AS $\app^r$ which is proper for order $n<r+1$, then it follows directly from the construction of $\fn^{[n]}$ that the truncated AS $\app^n$ is a proper approximation system for $\fn^{[n]}$.
+In fact, $\fn^{[n]}$ can be characterized as the unique function $\wt g$ such that $\app^n$ is an AS for $\wt g$ and $\wt g_n$ is constant. \end{remark}

 \begin{remark} In most cases, the domains can be chosen in such a way that condition \eqref{2} is satisfied.
-In general, for given $n$, we can always shrink $U$ to a smaller open simply connected neighborhood of $x_0$ such that \eqref{2} is satisfied. \end{remark}
+In general, for given $n$, we can always shrink $U$ to a smaller open simply connected neighborhood of $\bp$ such that \eqref{2} is satisfied. \end{remark} \goodbreak